jfallmann/diffTF_Fork/docs/projectInfo.rst

 Change log
 ============================
+Version 1.3.2 (2019-07-24)
+  - Fixed the error "unable to find an inherited method for function ‘assay’ for signature ‘"matrix", "character"’" that arises due to a new implementation of the *normOffsets* function from the *csaw* package in versions above 1.14.1.
+The Singularity image that comes with *diffTF* still uses csaw version 1.14.1, for which the original implementation works fine, but for newer R installations (that is, *csaw* >= 1.16) the above error is thrown.
+In the code, the function call is now dependent on the version of the *csaw* package.
+This was the most common error that was thrown when running *diffTF* without Singularity, and should therefore increase compatibility.
+  - Minor changes to make the *diffTF* code more compatible for future releases of R (e.g., replacing the deprecated *data_frame* by *tibble*, specifying the package for functions that are defined in different packages)
+  - updated the *startAnalysis* scripts due to a changed folder structure in the *examples* subfolder

 Version 1.3 and 1.3.1 (2019-07-17)
   - Various minor changes and small bug fixes as reported by users
   - improved the RNA-Seq classification, further information will follow soon.